ckgresla/website/pages/ponderings.md

 4. This chat thing we got going on with these preference-tuned, average of the internet oracles is awesome.

+5. Did you know that pigeons can kiss?

 ## 2024
 1. If *feels* like something to move!